gtrivedi88/Test2/README.md

-Generate a fully resolved requirements.txt file that contains all the transitive dependencies, must pin them to exact versionsby using the following command:
+Generate a fully resolved requirements.txt file that contains all the transitive dependencies and pin them to to a specific version and hash by using the following command: